mh-cz/GameMaker-Regex/README.md

 Expressions can be written in two modes: *exact* and *simple*

 ## What can it do?
+- Match
 `gmre_match(ex, string)` -> bool
+- Find
 `gmre_find(ex, str, substr)` -> string
+- Find all
 `gmre_find_all(ex, str, substr)` -> array of strings
+- Find position
 `gmre_find_pos(ex, str, substr)` -> real
+- Find all position
 `gmre_find_pos_all(ex, str, substr)` -> array of reals
+- Replace
 `gmre_replace(ex, str, substr)` -> string
+- Replace all
 `gmre_replace_all(ex, str, substr_or_array)` -> string
+- Check if contains
 `gmre_contains(ex, str, substr)` -> bool

 ## How do I use it?